-The ceremony was marked by word of a \$10.5 million gift to the university by alumni Christos and Tami Cotsakos, who met at WPU and llater married.
-Of that, \$10 million has been earmarked for the development of the College of Business by Christos Cotsakos , while \$500,000 will be endowed by Tami Cotsakos to create the Cotsakos Family Scholarship in Music.

-"Why do I choose now to tell you about the gift?" asked President Arnold Speert as his addressed the crowd of more than 6,000.
-"First, because it was only announced publicly yesterday and I want to tell everyone about it, but most especially because as you sit here now understandably basking in the accomplishments and wondering about your future, I want you to realize that your potential is as great as Christos' was when he left here in 1973."

-Cotsakos is the chairman of the board and chief executive officer of ETRADE, the online personal financial services and digital financial media company.
+FRIDAY JUNE 1, 2001 Times William Paterson University Wayne, New Jersey development of the College of Business by Christos Cotsakos , while \$500,000 will be endowed by Tami Cotsakos to create the Cotsakos Family Scholarship in Music.
+'Why do I choose now to tell you about the gift?" asked President Arnold Speert as his addressed the crowd of more than 6,000.
+"First, because it was only announced publicly yesterday and I want to tell everyone about it, but most especially because as you sit Some blew bubbles.
+Some jumped with joy.
+Others cried in the Almost 850 students received their bachelor and master's here now understandably basking in the accomplishments and wondering about your future, I want you to realize that your potential is as great as Christos' was when he left here in 1973.'
+Cotsakos is the chairman of the board and chief executive officer of E\TRADE, the online personal financial services and digital financial media company.